Employment & Botanical

 Job Description

-As an integral member of the Horticulture team, the Children’s Garden Seasonal Gardener is responsible for assisting and supporting full-time Horticulture staff with the installation and care of the display gardens and educational collections in and around the Children’s Garden.
+Under the guidance of the Horticulture Section Leaders, the Seasonal Gardener assists the Horticulture team with the installation and care of the display gardens and horticultural collections, both outdoors and under glass.
+This position works collaboratively within a dynamic department that is responsible for creating and maintaining displays that represent the highest aesthetic standards at the Lewis Ginter Botanical Garden and the Lewis Ginter Nature Reserve.
 Individuals in this position should have a keen interest in horticulture and gardening, a general understanding of horticultural principles, and the skills necessary to perform basic horticultural tasks.

-• Assist with the hands-on maintenance of annuals, perennials, shrubs, trees and tropical plants in a manner consistent with the horticulture standards of the Lewis Ginter Botanical Garden.
+• Assist with the hands-on maintenance of annuals, perennials, shrubs, trees, and tropical plants in a manner consistent with the horticulture standards of the Lewis Ginter Botanical Garden and the Nature Reserve.

 • Operate push mowers, weed-whackers, backpack blowers, push blowers, garden ATVs, tractors, pickup trucks, and other power equipment in accordance with LGBG safety protocols and regulatory standards (training will be provided).